 If you’re in the city for the holiday season then don’t miss out on Rockefeller Center.

-Even in the heat of the summer, it’s quite an exquisite place to shop and catch a good view from the Rock Observation Deck.More Info (click to expand)
+Even in the heat of the summer, it’s quite an exquisite place to shop and catch a good view from the Rock Observation Deck.More Info (click to show all)

 8. Play in Central Park